-After the defeat of Turkey in the first world war.
+After the defeat of Turkey in the First World War.
 Indian Muslims were upset over the British attitude.
 The prominent leaders of the movement were Maulana Abul Kalam Azad, M.A.
 Ansari, Saifuddin Kitchlew, and Ali Brothers.
-M.K Gandhi was interested in bringing Hindu and Muslims together for country independence.
+M.K.
+Gandhi was interested in bringing Hindus and Muslims together for the country’s independence.

 Non- Cooperation Movement- (1920-1922):

-The mass level movement, surrendered honorary positions, Boycott of the election was held under the provision of the 1919 Act.
-Boycott of Government functions, Courts, government schools, and colleges.
+The Non-Cooperation movement was a mass-level movement, that surrendered honorary positions, Boycott of the election was held under the provision of the 1919 Act.
+Boycott Government functions, Courts, government schools, and colleges.
 Boycott of foreign goods.
-Popularising swadeshi goods and khadi.
+Popularising Swadeshi goods and khadi.

 Chauri Chaura Incident- 5 February 1922:

-An angry mob set fire to the police station at Chauri Chaura of Gorakpur District followed by this incident withdrawal of Non- Cooperation Movement by Gandhi.
-On 10 March 1922 Gandhiji was arrested and 21 March sent to Yervada jail, till March 1924.
+An angry mob set fire to the police station at Chauri Chaura of Gorakhpur District followed by this incident withdrawal of the Non-Cooperation Movement by Mahatma Gandhi.
+On 10 March 1922, Gandhiji was arrested and 21 March sent to Yervada jail, till March 1924.

 Civil Disobedience Movement (1930-34):

 In the Lahore session of Congress in 1929 December, under the presidency of Jawaharlal Nehru Poorna Swarjya resolution was passed.
 After the failure of the Nehru Report, the Civil Disobedience Movement was launched.
 26 January 1930 was celebrated as the independence day of India.